 Once you have paid all your necessary expenses such as the bills and mortgage, put a little bit of money away in a savings account.
 If you are able to do all these things and still have disposable income, then you have been blessed by the Lord.
 The median American savings account contains around $5200, which is a good ballpark figure of how much you should strive to fulfill your obligations as a parent.
 If you have no money to provide for yourself and your family, then God will not expect you to give more than a few pennies towards charity.

 Numbers 18:26 states that “When you receive from the Israelites the tithe I give you as your inheritance, you must present a tenth of that tithe as the Lord’s offering”.
 This has led to a tradition of Catholics donating 10% of their disposable income to their Church.
 In order to achieve this, set up a savings account dedicated to donations.
 You can start with just 1 or 2% if times are hard, but increase this until you hit the Biblically recommended 10%.

 The money you give to Church will be used for many good causes and accounts for a large percentage of social security funding.
 However, if you have the means you may want to donate to charitable causes yourself.
 This can be as part of the total 10% or added on top.
 The amount is less important than the charity you give to.
 Research the organization beforehand to make sure that the work they do is in line with Catholic teaching.
 For instance, cash will better serve God if directed towards an orphanage rather than a pro-abortion lobby.

-The charitable donation is an important part of worshipping the Lord.
-However, it is not the amount which pleases Him, but your intentions to do good.
+A charitable donation is an important part of worshipping the Lord.
+However, it is not the amount that pleases Him, but your intentions to do good.
 10% is traditional, but feel comfortable adjusting this if you need the money to provide for your family’s needs, such as medical bills.
 As long as you act with true faith, then you are a good Catholic.